top of page

 1. Identify Key Behaviours: Note which pupils benefit from sitting near the front or away from friends who derail learning.

-2. Flexibility: Change plans fortnightly to respond to shifting dynamics and keep pupils alert.
+2. Flexibility: Change seating plans every two weeks to respond to shifting dynamics and keep pupils alert.

-3. Zones of Proximity: Place less confident learners near supportive peers or teaching assistants, and more chatty pupils closer to the teacher’s desk for unobtrusive monitoring.
+3. Zones of Proximity: Place less confident learners near supportive peers or teaching assistants.
+Position chatty pupils closer to the teacher’s desk for unobtrusive monitoring.

 4. Apply the “Least Intrusive Intervention” Model

-Why it works: Escalating interventions—starting with the mildest response—maintains pupil dignity and reduces confrontation.
+Why it works: Escalating interventions, starting with the mildest response, helps maintain pupil dignity and reduces confrontation.

 How to implement:

-1. Non-Verbal Reminders: A glance, hand signal or gently walking closer to the pupil.
+1. Non-Verbal Reminders: Use a glance, hand signal, or gently walk closer to the pupil.

-2. Verbal Reminder: Calmly state the expectation (“Thank you, Jonah, for raising your hand before speaking”).
+2. Verbal Reminder: Calmly state your expectations (“Thank you, Jonah, for raising your hand before speaking”).

-3. Proximity Praise: Privately praise a nearby pupil who is on-task, reminding the off-task pupil of desired behaviour by contrast.
+3. Proximity Praise: Privately praise a nearby pupil who is on-task.
+This reminds the off-task pupil of desired behaviour by contrast.

 4. Private Discussion: If misbehaviour continues, have a quiet conversation outside the classroom or during break to explore underlying issues.